Find Affordable College Courses

 Ithaca, NY

-Cornell University ranked #13 on this year’s Best Physical Sciences Schools list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.
+Cornell University came in at #13 in this year’s edition of the Best Physical Sciences Schools ranking.
+Located in the small city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.

 Physical Sciences majors at Cornell take out an average of $16,593 in student loans while working on their egree.